 What also makes the practice different is the fact that, for the most part, there are more craftsmen on the staff than architects.
 Studio Mumbai is located out in the Indian jungle.
 It is here that its craftsmen produce full-size prototypes: a totally different working process that enables them to test things along the way.
 This means that construction and architecture are more inextricably linked and the two disciplines achieve an entirely different understanding of each other.

-The exhibition at the Danish Architecture Centre is supported by Realdania, The Ministry of Culture of Denmark and the Ministry of Foreign Affairs of Denmark.
+The exhibition at the Danish Architecture Center is supported by Realdania, The Ministry of Culture of Denmark and the Ministry of Foreign Affairs of Denmark.

 About the exhibition

-The Danish Architecture Centre (DAC) is Denmark's national centre for the development and dissemination of knowledge about architecture, building and urban development.
+The Danish Architecture Center (DAC) is Denmark’s national center for the development and dissemination of knowledge about architecture, building and urban development.